andaze/hugo-jobs/content/merit/occupation/_index.en.md

 ---

 We have a variety of training and benefit programs within the company to enable members of a wide range of professions to be active.
-On the next page, we will introduce some of the systems unique to Andaz.
+On the next page, we will introduce some of the systems unique to Andaze.
 {{< nextButtonBox >}}